They say…

 Kiwanda Cream uses two-row pale malt, carapils malt and flaked barley, with a single hop, Mount Hood, a variety known for its German-style subtlety rather than the vivid citric and pine flavours most associated with American hops.

 A 650ml bomber bottle bought at the in Portland, Oregon, yielded a pale yellowy gold beer with a fine and full white head and a creamy and slightly spicy malty aroma with a classic hop note.
 The palate was straightforward but accomplished, with cracker-like malt lifted by firmly tingly and gently flowery hops.
-The finish left a creamy texture in the mouth, with light citric flavours and a refreshing note.
+The finish left a creamy texture in the mouth, with light citric flavours and a refreshing bitter note.
 Overall a very well-balanced, tasty, honest and satisfying ale.

 Leave a Reply